 The Company maintains a robust system of governance which is deemed to be adequate in ensuring the sound and prudent management of the Company.
-The system of governance has continued to strengthen during 2018 following a number senior appointments and the introduction of new structures.
-Throughout 2018 we continued working on a continuous training and development program for the BOD as well as for our staff which was also introduced in the prior year.
+The system of governance has continued to strengthen during 2020.
+Throughout 2020 we continued working on a continuous training and development program for the Board of Directors as well as for our staff which was also introduced in the prior year.
 We continue investing heavily on technology and maintain state of the art systems and IT infrastructure.